Timeline of women's sports: 2020s

 2020 - Lisa Ashton became the first woman to win a PDC Tour card through Q School.

 2020 - Sabrina Ionescu of the United States became the first college basketball player to collect 2,000 points, 1,000 assists, and 1,000 rebounds playing for the Oregon Ducks, during her college career at the University of Oregon.

+2020 - In October 2020 Jessica Mendoza became the first female World Series analyst on any national broadcast platform; she was on ESPN's radio platform.

-2020 - Alyssa Nakken became the first female to coach for a Major League Baseball team, when the San Francisco Giants officially announced her promotion on January 14, 2020.
+2020 - Alyssa Nakken became the first full-time female coach in Major League Baseball history and the first to coach on the field during a major league pre-season game, with the San Francisco Giants.

-2020 - Kim Ng became the first female to be named General Manager of a Major League Baseball team, when the Miami Marlins officially announced the hire on November 13, 2020.
+2020 - Kim Ng became the first woman to be named General Manager of a Major League Baseball team, when the Miami Marlins officially announced the hire on November 13, 2020.

-2020 - Becky Hammon was the first female to act as the head coach during the San Antonio Spurs versus Lakers game on December 30, 2020 when head coach Gregg Popovich was ejected in the second quarter.
+2020 - Becky Hammon was the first female to act as the head coach during the San Antonio Spurs versus Lakers game on December 30, 2020, when head coach Gregg Popovich was ejected in the second quarter.

-2021- Katie Sowers the offensive assistant coach for the San Francisco 49er was the first female coach in Super Bowl history.
-In addition, to being the first coach to represent the LGBTQ community.

-2021- Katie Sowers the offensive assistant coach for the San Francisco 49er was the first female coach in Super Bowl history.
-In addition, to being the first coach to represent the LGBTQ community.

-2020- Sarah Fuller became the first female college football player to receive playtiming for Vanderbilt against the Missouri Tigers Football.
+2020 - Sarah Fuller became the first woman to play in a football game for a Power Five team, which she did for Vanderbilt against Missouri.

+2020 - Sarah Fuller kicked an extra point following a first-quarter touchdown to become the first woman to score in a Power Five football game.

-2021- Katie Sowers the offensive assistant coach for the San Francisco 49er was the first female coach in Super Bowl history.
-In addition, to being the first coach to represent the LGBTQ community.
+2020 - Katie Sowers, as the offensive assistant coach for the San Francisco 49ers, was the first female coach in Super Bowl history, in addition to being the first Super Bowl coach who was part of the LGBTQ community.

+2021 - In January 2021, the Boston Red Sox hired Bianca Smith as a minor league coach.
+With the hire, Smith was the first black woman to become a coach in professional baseball.

-2021- Sarah Thomas made history being the first female referee to officiate Super Bowl LV.
+2021 - Sarah Thomas made history being the first female referee to officiate a Super Bowl, namely Super Bowl LV.

+2021 - Rachael Blackmore won the Grand National, becoming the first female jockey to win the race.

+2021 - Desiree Linden completed a 50K in 2:59:54, becoming the first woman ever to run 50 km under 3 hours and breaking the world record (previously 3:07:20 by Aly Dixon on September 1, 2019).
+This was Linden's first ultramarathon.

+2021 - At the 2021 World Indoor Bowls Championship Ellen Falkner became the first female player to reach the final of the open pairs event (playing with Greg Harlow).

+2021 - In 2021, an all-female broadcast crew called a Major League Baseball game for the first time; specifically, Sarah Langs Heidi Watney, Lauren Gardner, Melanie Newman and Alanna Rizzo called a YouTube Game of the Week featuring the Baltimore Orioles and Tampa Bay Rays at Tropicana Field.